Hearty and warm in so many ways…

 - Add salt and pepper to taste, then serve garnished with sprinkled cayenne powder and croutons.

+Adjust the heat by the amount of cayenne used.
 Adapted from William Sonoma's crab bisque soup.